scottsfarley93/DesignChallengeData/readme.md

 Metadata
 --------
 Several files are provided to help you contextualize the given dataset.
-These include a general reference list, and lookup table of common names and a lookup table given the taxonomic hierarchy for each taxon.
+Mammals are more often able to be identified down to the species level, while most plant species, identified through pollen analysis are reported to the genus or even the family level.
+Thus, the datasets and associated metadata differ for each group.

 ## Main.csv
-This file gives a listing of the taxa included within the given data sets.
+Given for both plants and mammals, this file provides a general overview of the taxa provided in each group, the relative number of records for each taxa within the group, and a pointer to the files that contain the taxa's data.
 Fields:

 	* Taxon Name:  The scientific (Latin) name of the taxon
-	* numOccurrences:  The number of records each taxon has (and that you can expect to find within that data file).
-This can be used to prioritize "important" species.
+	* numSites:  The number of x/y locations for this taxon.
+	* numRecords: The raw number of data points (in x, y, and z) for this taxon.
+The number of sites and the number of records can bbe helpful in determining "important" taxa.
+	* csv: The relative path to the csv file containing this dataset.
-	* fileName: A relative path to the file from either the shapefile or the csv data directory.
+	* shapefile: The relative path to the shapefile containing this dataset.

 ##Common.csv
-This file provides a bridge between the scientific and common/english name of a taxon.
+Provided only for mammals, this table provides a lookup for the common names of taxa to the English common name.
+This file is provided to help you contextualize the dataset and the included taxa.
+Plants are sometimes grouped to levels (like family) that do not have standard common names.
+Simple google searches may yield informative common names for some plant taxa.
 Fields:

 	* Taxon  Name: The scientific name of the species (as can be found in main.csv)